mdapena/pyventus/README.md

 ```

 <p style='text-align: justify;'>
-	&emsp;&emsp;Pyventus by default relies on the Python standard library and <b>requires Python 3.10+</b> with no
+	&emsp;&emsp;Pyventus by default relies on the Python standard library and <b>only requires Python 3.10+</b> with no
 	additional dependencies.
 However, this package also includes alternative integrations to access additional features
-	such as Redis Queue, Celery, and FastAPI support.
+	such as Redis Queue, Celery, and FastAPI.
 For more information on this matter, please refer to the
-	<a href="https://mdapena.github.io/pyventus/getting-started/#optional-dependencies" target="_blank">Optional Dependencies</a>.
+	<a href="https://mdapena.github.io/pyventus/getting-started/#optional-dependencies" target="_blank">Optional Dependencies</a>
+	section.
 </p>

 [//]: # (--------------------------------------------------------------------------------------------------------------)